sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Code commits trigger a build of the software.
 [1-7]
 - The % of code commits that result in a software build without manual intervention. [%]
-- Code commits trigger a series of automated tests.
+- Code commits trigger a suite of automated tests.
 [1-7]
 - The % of code commits that result in a suite of automated tests being run without manual intervention. [%]
 - Automated builds and tests are executed successfully every day.
 [1-7]
 - The % of automated builds and the percentage of automated tests that are executed successfully every day. [%]